2018 United States elections: Aftermath and reactions

 Research has found that Republicans who voted for the repeal of the Affordable Care Act got lower vote shares in the 2018 election.
 Studies also show that Trump's implementation of tariffs that adversely affected the U.S. economy adversely affected Republican outcomes in the 2018 election.
-Racism and sexism was a stronger predictor of the vote in the House than it had been in the 2016 election, as less sexist and less racist voters switched from the Republican Party to the Democratic Party.

 Table of state, territorial and federal results

 This table shows the partisan results of Congressional, gubernatorial and state legislative races held in each state and territories in 2018.
-Note that not all states and territories held gubernatorial, state legislative, and United States Senate elections in 2018—the territories and Washington, D.C. do not elect members of the United States Senate.
-Washington, D.C. and the five inhabited territories each elect one non-voting member of the United States House of Representatives.
+Note that not all states and territories held gubernatorial, state legislative, and United States Senate elections in 2018—the territories and Washington, D.C., do not elect members of the United States Senate.
+Washington, D.C., and the five inhabited territories each elect one non-voting member of the United States House of Representatives.
 Nebraska's unicameral legislature and the governorship and legislature of American Samoa are officially non-partisan.
 Several seats in the House of Representatives were vacant at the time of the election.